danielramosbh74/site-testes-1/index_en.md

 Basicaly, I work organizing and summarizing informations.

-I do it creating standard procedures in simple and itemized texts documents like this one and also using Google Sheets.
+I do it creating standard procedures in simple and itemized texts documents like this site and also teaching how to use or implement G Suite / Google Apps in your business.

 ### _This website_ is a _practical example_ of how I do value simple things and how them bring us _benefits_
 1. Static website (just frontend, HTML, CSS e JavaScript)